Justus0405/mintty/README.md

 ## Usage

 > [!NOTE]
-> Some programs like **nano** have issues with the original color theme, to fix this, black and white are swapped in the normal files.
+> Some programs like **nano** have issues with the original color theme,
-> To use the original theme, refer to the alt files.
+> to fix this, black and white are swapped

 1. Download your desired flavour or clone the repo: